PenguinCabinet/ASCII_art_compiler/README.md

 ## New project
 ```
 acc new
-#You rename any ttf font file to "font.ttf" and move it to "font" dictionary.
+#You rename any ttf font file to "font.ttf" and move it to "./font" dictionary.
 ```

 ## Build